UoB-COMSM0110/2024-group-13/README.md

 *Class diagram illustrating the top three classes.*

-This `Item`s class is vital in instantiating all objects drawn onto the page.
+The `Item`s class is vital in instantiating all objects drawn onto the page.
 They react to user events and implement game logic, for example, the Pac-Man character moving on the screen.
 The game logic is represented by the updates of items and the interactions between items.
 The top-level classes are just a framework that deals with these updates and interactions.

 All individual items extend from either:
-- *LocalItem Class* - Implements items which are only needed on the local computer.
+> *LocalItem Class* - Implements items which are only needed on the local computer.
 For example, the classes 'Button' and 'InputBox'.
+>
-- *SychronizedItem Class* - Implements items which are synchronised to both client and server computers during gameplay.
+> *SychronizedItem Class* - Implements items which are synchronised to both client and server computers during gameplay.
 Some classes include 'Pacman', 'Wall', 'Coin' and 'PowerUp'.

 <img src="./RequirementDesignDoc/ItemClassesDiagram.png"